hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 #### Generic Use Case Resource Profile Approach

-Generic use case resource profiles (e.g. [AU Medicine List](StructureDefinition-au-medlist.html), [AU Base Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html), profile a FHIR resource to define structures relevant to a particular use case but do not prescribe conformance for a particular actor or scenario.
+In AU Base, generic use case resource profiles (e.g. [AU Medicine List](StructureDefinition-au-medlist.html), [AU Base Diagnostic Imaging Result](StructureDefinition-au-imagingresult.html), profile a FHIR resource to define structures relevant to a particular use case but do not prescribe conformance for a particular actor or scenario.
 These profiles are intended to be temporary, and are included in AU Base where there is:
 * sufficient community need for national level agreement on the 'what' for a use case
 * sufficient community agreement on the 'what' for a use case
 * there is no upcoming IG project that covers the scope of the use case